I7-Examples/When-in-Rome-2/docs/source.txt

 Instead of singing for the first time:
 	say "You perform a rousing chorus of 'Take Me Out To The Ballgame'.";
-	change Esther's utterance to "'I can hear you,' yells Esther from the other room.
+	now Esther's utterance is "'I can hear you,' yells Esther from the other room.
 'And Perry Como you aren't.'
 Subtle, that woman."

 Instead of listening in the presence of a slow creature:
 	say "[if creature is weak]It is still and sluggish[otherwise]Its breath is slow and deep[end if]."